[ login ]

 flatten

-The flatten method recursive serializes the content of the children of a given element into regular text (without tags):
+The flatten method recursively serializes the content of the children of a given element into regular text (without tags):

 thisisatest